NilsNisse/HardCrack/README.txt

 3. launch and crack any steam game. (read bellow for more info)

-Some games are not crackable with this, this type of program just replaces steam_api/64.dll with the gb (goldberg) steam_api/64.dll's, so not all games are crackable :(
+Some games are not crackable with this, this type of program just replaces steam_api/64.dll with the gb (goldberg) steam_api/64.dll's, so not all games are crackable.
+Also, you need to already have a copy of the game, you dont need to own it.

 I will add more emulators with this though, and run tests :)